The Snowling Queen

 We Snowlings' game is bartering,

-And that you’ve given me no prize.
+In that you've given me no prize.

 SILANIA: No kindly host is she who'd guilt,